HAHAV is a registered charity (Charity Commission No: 1160645) and a limited company (Companies House No: 09261439).

 Alan graduated at University College Hospital London, followed by postgraduate experience in Birmingham and London.
 He returned to Wales to work at the Medical Research Council Pneumoconiosis Unit at Llandough Hospital, Penarth.
 In 1975, after 5 years research, he was appointed Consultant Physician in respiratory medicine at Bronglais Hospital, Aberystwyth where he established the Department of Medical Oncology, later becoming lead cancer clinician for the county.
 Prior to retirement, for 12 years he was Medical Director of BronglaisHospital and was awarded the OBE for services to medicine in Wales in 2006.

 Mark was Ceredigion’s Member of Parliament for 12 years until 2017 and continues to be actively involved in many community organisations across the county.
-Professionally a teacher, Mark is now a school Headteacher in Powys.
-He lives in Borth with his wife Helen and their children.
-Whilst in Parliament, Mark often highlighted the work of carers and the challenge of supporting them and their families, particularly those in scattered rural communities.
-Mark believes that HAHAV meets an important and growing need across Ceredigion, and responds uniquely to local clients and their carers.
+A teacher, Mark lives in Borth with his wife Helen and their children.
+Whilst in Parliament, Mark often highlighted the work of carers and the challenge of supporting them and their families particularly those in scattered rural communities.